 Sciences Po Law School offers an ambitious doctoral program, located in the Sciences Po School of Research.
 Doctoral candidates are encouraged to pursue critical and rigorous research in various fields of law to amass technical as well as theoretical knowledge.
 Our doctoral candidates are well-versed in diverse methods and perspectives, open to multidisciplinary approaches to law, as well as to diverse legal cultures.
 To achieve this goal, we encourage doctoral candidates to seek knowledge of techniques, concepts, and fundamental means of legal reasoning; rigorous and critical approaches to the tools used to theorize law; and a comparative and global point of view on legal subjects.
 These tools and modes of reasoning are encouraged to stimulate vigorous, innovative and pertinent research.

 An outstanding curriculum

-The program provides PhD candidates excellent research facilities (workstation; access to Sciences Po library, etc).
-PhD candidates also benefit from financial support (waiver of Masters admission’s fees and financial support for the three years of the PhD curriculum).
-Furthermore, the program being voluntarily open to a very limited number of students, each of them is really attended to.
-Professors, who all attach very strong importance to scientific discussions and debate, are extremely accessible and students enrolled in the program are regularly associated to the scientific events organized by SPLS scientific community (workshops, seminars...).
+The program provides PhD candidates excellent research facilities (workstation, access to Sciences Po library, etc).
+PhD candidates also benefit from financial support (financial support for the three years of the PhD curriculum).
+Academic events at the Law School are extremely accessible and students enrolled in the program are regularly associated to the scientific events organized by SPLS scientific community (workshops, seminars...).

 The language of the program is either French or English.
 Fluency in either of these languages is required.